pexip/os-pytest/doc/en/index.rst

 --------------

 `Open Collective`_ is an online funding platform for open and transparent communities.
-It provide tools to raise money and share your finances in full transparency.
+It provides tools to raise money and share your finances in full transparency.

 It is the platform of choice for individuals and companies that want to make one-time or monthly donations directly to the project.